310mc/https-310mc.github.io-tl/source/_posts/comet_show/epilogue.md

 {% bubble Kanata v2 %}
 of course. i can see that very clearly.

-to parents, their children will always be their little babies, but standing side-by-side is enough for me to tell that you’ve all grown so much.
+to parents, their children will always be their little babies, but standing side-by-side is enough for me to tell that you have all grown so much.
 {% endbubble %}

 {% bubble Tetora v2 %}